lexicHQ/docs/deploy.md

 bash-3.2$
 ```

 Once completed, you should get the link to the `webhook` to set in your channel(e.g. twilio) configuration page.
-For `facebook` it will automatically configure and deploy the bot for you, please refer to the platform specific sections for more information.
+For `facebook` it will automatically configure and deploy the bot.
+Please refer to the platform specific sections for more information.